 Decide if a tolerated period of occupation is necessary, where appropriate advise all key partner agencies.

-The Travellers are served with a notice and informed of the court hearing, giving them the opportunity to attend and speak to the judge stating reasons why the Order should not be made.
+The travellers are then served with a notice and informed of the court hearing, giving them the opportunity to attend and speak to the judge stating reasons why the Order should not be made.

 If no representations are made the judge will make an Order taking into account the that the welfare assessment has been carried out.